openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

    -22

-   * Introduced VP Query Language
+   * Introduced the Digital Credentials Query Language
    * add transaction data mechanism
    * remove `client_id_scheme` and turn it into a prefix of the `client_id`; this addresses a security issue with the previous solution
    * Clarified what can go in the `client_metadata` parameter